isomerpages/moe-haiggirls/_about-us/Our Partners/Parents Support Group.md

 ### Mission Statement

 Our children are our Buds, our Sapling and our Hope for The Future.
 Our Vision is to guide them.
 Our mission is to educate and enrich their lives.
-Here at Haig Girls’ School, we are Parents in Education, involved in many aspects of our children’s lives.
+Here at Haig Girls’ School, we are Parents in Education, involved in many aspects of our children’s lives.&nbsp;

-We work hand in hand with the teachers to help out children reach out and soar to touch the stars & be the STARS!
+We work hand in hand with the teachers to help out children reach out and soar to touch the stars &amp; be the STARS!